Louis Rapkine: Legacy

 Louis Rapkine died in Paris from cancer in 1948.
 He has been honored for his intellectual and moral impact on scientists, including the young Jacques Monod.

 The Rapkine French Scientist Fund, overseen by Bethsabée de Rothschild, was established in New York in 1951 to provide support and purchase materials for French scientists.
 Renamed the Pasteur Foundation in 1985, the fund became the U.S. affiliate of the Pasteur Institute.

-In April 2019, a conference on Louis Rapkine was presented in Paris at the Institute of Physical and Chemical Biology, in celebration of the 80th anniversary of CRNS.
+In April 2019, a conference on Louis Rapkine was presented in Paris at the Institute of Physical and Chemical Biology, in celebration of the 80th anniversary of CNRS.
 Rapkine's service to his peers, starting in 1936 and including his role in saving an elite corps of French scientists from wartime persecution, was retraced using the Institute's unpublished archives.